L-M0716/scHarbor/documentation/docs/inputs/fastq.md

 ## Example command

-Run from the ScBridge repository root with the SIF image available there.
+Run from the scHarbor repository root with the SIF image available there.
 This example uses the same input layout as [Quick Start](../quickstart.md); set the reference paths in `config/config.yaml` to match your files.